New Zealand Facts – History, Culture, Nature & More

 Facts About Famous Things of New Zealand

 The country is famous for many things, ranging from nature to food to worldwide records.
-Here are some of them:
+Here are some unusual facts about New Zealand:

 • Kiwi is not just an animal; it has three different meanings: a kiwi bird (the country’s national bird), a dry kiwi (a person born in the country), and the kiwi fruit.